-- 1. Certain requirements will be made of them during the process e.g. of Purpose, Sunbeam Pride, June 2018 16 attendance at a preparation group, permission for statutory checks and references etc. - 2.
-The fostering assessment has two stages and that specified statutory and safeguarding checks are undertaken under stage 1.
-If it is decided not to continue with an assessment because of information collected as part of stage 1, this will be communicated formally in writing. - 3.
-Under stage 2 of the assessment, they will be able to see any "brief report" or final report referred to as a 'Form F Assessment' and record any comments with it before this is considered by a fostering panel.
+1. Certain requirements will be made of them during the process e.g. attendance at a preparation group, permission for statutory checks and references etc.

+2. That the assessment has two stages and that specified statutory and safeguarding checks are undertaken under stage 1.
+These include the DBS, local authority, medical, references (interview of two referees and fostering reference if previously fostered) and other checks are begun at this stage in respect of suitable applicants.
+If it is decided not to continue with an assessment because of information collected as part of stage 1, this will be communicated formally in writing.

+3. Under stage 2 of the assessment, they will be able to see any "brief report or final report and record any disagreement with it before this is considered by a fostering panel.

-- 4. The assessor's report will make a recommendation to the fostering panel about their suitability to foster, including those children whom they might best be matched with, as well as their training and development needs for the future. - 5.
-Applicants will be encouraged to give honest answers and not to exaggerate or give false information about their skills and/or experience.
-Doing this may lead to them not being able to cope in certain future placements or may lead to their application to foster being rejected. - 6.
-The assessor will explain the competencies required for fostering and give initial help and advice in enabling applicants to link evidence with the skills required for fostering e.g. 'can you think of a time when you needed to be calm? "etc. - 7.
-Leading on from the above, the assessor will also help the applicant identify skills or abilities they may find most difficult or need to develop.
+4. The assessor's report will make a recommendation to the fostering panel about their suitability to foster, including those children whom they might best be matched with, as well as their training and development needs for the future.

+5. Applicants will be encouraged to give honest answers and not to exaggerate or give false information about their skills and/or experience.
+Doing this may lead to them not being able to cope in certain future placements.

+6. The assessor will explain the competencies required for fostering and give initial help and advice in enabling applicants to link evidence with the skills required for fostering e.g. 'can you think of a time when you needed to be patient?' etc.

+7. Leading on from the above, the assessor will also help the applicant identify skills or abilities they may find most difficult or need to develop.

+8. Form F assessments also known as home study explores in detail the applicant 's family background , childhood experiences, own parenting experiences (where applicable), employment history, current and past relationship and skills , knowledge and experiences to care for vulnerable children and young people.